bparanj/crystal/electronics/components/capacitor.md

 Capacitors serve a wide range of functions from energy storage to signal filtering and timing.

-Capacitors solve a variety of problems in electronic circuits by performing several crucial functions.
-Here are the key issues they address:
+Capacitors solve a variety of problems in electronic circuits by performing several functions.
+Here are the issues they address:

 ### 1. **Energy Storage and Release**
 **Problem**: Inconsistent power supply and energy demands.